![]() |

 Is Your Computer Patched?

-from accessing the campus network.
+Computers without current patches may be blocked from accessing the campus network.

-to download the updates and install them on your computer.
 Please be patient while your

 computer downloads and installs the patches.
 Depending on your system and the number of